JacksonPeoples/Springboard/CapstoneTwo/README.md

 ![model_performance](https://github.com/JacksonPeoples/Springboard/blob/master/CapstoneTwo/Images/model_perf.png)

-## 6. Conclusions/reccomendations
+## 6. Conclusions/recommendations

 Ultimately, I believe the model performs well enough to be used.
-My reccomendation to Austin-area law enforcement would be to, as resources allow, choose a critical value of predicted crashes to signal deployment of a mix of real and fake law enforcement.
+My recommendation to Austin-area law enforcement would be to, as resources allow, choose a critical value of predicted crashes to signal deployment of a mix of real and fake law enforcement.
 I would randomly assign real/fake cops to said locations to keep drivers cautious.

 ### References